suessflorian/paralif-by-transfer/README.md

-# Spiking ResNet Architectures/Variants Re: Advaserial Robustness
+# Spiking ResNet/ViT Architectures/Variants Re: Advaserial Robustness
-We want to know the robustness characteristics of LIF/ParaLIF based neurons.
-This study looks at utility of adopting ParaLIF/LIF for the decoder stage of a ResNet.
+We want to know how the robustness characteristics of LIF/ParaLIF based neurons scale.
+This study looks at utility of adopting ParaLIF/LIF for the decoder stages of a ResNet and ViT.
 We heavily employ transfer learning techniques alongsie an ANN-SNN conversion tactic to produce higher performing hybrid ANN/SNN models.

 ## Descriptions
-ResNet-18 is more for quick indication of progress really, **ResNet-50** is a more interesting benchmark.
+ResNet-18 is more for quick indication of progress really, **ResNet-50** is a more interesting benchmark and **ViT 16B** is more or less a fun exercise to walk through deployment processes (against GCP).

-- **Default**: The standard architecture of ResNet without any modifications.
+- **Default**: The standard architecture of ResNet/ViT without any modifications.
 - **LIF**: An architecture variant where decoder neurons are replaced with Leaky Integrate-and-Fire (LIF) neurons.
 - **ParaLIF**: A variant similar to LIF, where decoder neurons are Parallel Leaky Integrate-and-Fire (ParaLIF) neurons.
 Implementation of the neuron is pulled [from here](https://github.com/NECOTIS/Parallelizable-Leaky-Integrate-and-Fire-Neuron) and lives copied in `paralif.py`.